ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The security protocol OSCORE {{RFC8613}} provides end-to-end protection for CoAP messages.
 Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} builds on OSCORE and defines end-to-end protection of CoAP messages in group communication {{I-D.ietf-core-groupcomm-bis}}.
 This section describes how SCHC Rules can be applied to compress messages protected with OSCORE or Group OSCORE.

 {{fig-oscore-option}} shows the OSCORE Option value encoding, as it was originally defined in {{Section 6.1 of RFC8613}}.
-As explained later in this section, this has been extended in {{I-D.ietf-core-oscore-key-update}} and {{I-D.ietf-core-oscore-groupcomm}}.
-The first byte of the OSCORE Option value specifies information to parse the rest of the value by using flags, as described below.
+As explained below, this has been extended in {{I-D.ietf-core-oscore-groupcomm}}.

+The first byte of the OSCORE Option value specifies information to parse the rest of the value by using flags.
+In particular:
-* As defined in {{Section 4.1 of I-D.ietf-core-oscore-key-update}}, the eight least significant bit, when set, indicates that the OSCORE Option value includes a second byte of flags.
-The seventh least significant bit is currently unassigned.

 * As defined in {{Section 5 of I-D.ietf-core-oscore-groupcomm}}, the sixth least significant bit, when set, indicates that the message including the OSCORE Option is protected with the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
 When not set, the bit indicates that the message is protected either with OSCORE or with the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), while the specific OSCORE Security Context used to protect the message determines which of the two cases applies.

 * As defined in {{Section 6.1 of RFC8613}}, bit h, when set, indicates the presence of the kid context field in the OSCORE Option value.
 Also, bit k, when set, indicates the presence of the kid field.
 Finally, the three least significant bits form the n field, which indicates the length of the Partial IV (Partial Initialization Vector) field in bytes.
 When n = 0, no Partial IV is present.

-Assuming the presence of a single flag byte, this is followed by the Partial IV field.
+The flag byte is followed by the Partial IV field.
 After that, if the h bit is set, the kid context field is present, preceded by one byte "s" indicating its length in bytes.
 After that, if the k bit is set, the kid field is present, and it ends where the OSCORE Option value ends.

+Within the flag byte, the eight and seventh least significant bits have been originally defined as reserved and are always set to 0.
+Future specifications might extend the OSCORE Option value encoding, e.g., by defining the use of the eight and seventh least significant bits in the flag byte.
+In turn, the use of such bits can result in expanding the space for the OSCORE flag bits by means of additional flag bytes that follow the first flag byte, or in introducing additional fields in the OSCORE Option value besides the original ones.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7 <------ n bytes ------->